umutcanaltin/fpgai_compiler/paper/paper.md

 # Acknowledgments

-* This work was supported in part by DBI2 grant `80NSSC18K1487`.
+* This work was supported in part by DBI2 grant.

 # References